Near Vertical Incident Skywave (NVIS) Antennas

 Hams have been making local contacts on 80m and 40m long before this mode was given such a fancy name to sell it to the military in the 1960s.
 But as part of that process we also have more complete studies on how to optimize antennas for this purpose.

 NVIS isn’t just about antennas: it is a communications system that permits coverage up to 500 km (300 miles) or so using relatively low power equipment.
 To do so, the operating channels must be below the Critical Frequency, the highest frequency where signals radiated straight up will be returned to Earth by the ionosphere.
 Above that frequency, signals pass off into space, even though they may be reflected back when striking the ionosphere at flatter angles.
-Generally the critical frequency may get as high as 12 MHz in the tropics or 9 MHz at higher latitudes, depending on the current ionospheric conditions, so and 160m, 80m, and 40m (and 60m where it is available) are the most likely bands to use.
-It varies throughout the day, with the seasons, and with the 11-year sunspot cycle.
-Some hams are used to thinking “40m during the day, 80m at night”, but here at 45 degrees latitude we have needed to use 80m during the day and 160m at night more often due to poor conditions (even in summer).
+Generally the critical frequency may get as high as 12 MHz in the tropics or 9 MHz at higher latitudes, depending on the current ionospheric conditions, so 160m, 80m, and 40m (and 60m where it is available) are the most likely bands to use.
+It varies throughout the day, with the seasons, and with the 11-year sunspot cycle, as well as with latitude.
+Some hams are used to thinking “40m during the day, 80m at night”, but here at 45 degrees North latitude we have needed to use 80m during the day and 160m at night more often due to poor conditions (even in summer).
 And when the Critical Frequency drops below 2 MHz, even 160m may not work for NVIS (although ground wave might get through).

 Successful NVIS operation requires being able to change frequency to suit current conditions, rather than making assumptions and hoping the ionosphere will cooperate.

+Fortunately, we have tools available to help choose a suitable band, like the Critical Frequency map.
 Click here for current critical frequency map.
 (Opens in a new tab.)